mikolajczyk/mikoresume/README.md

 ### Junior Programmer | April 2015 – May 2016 | YuccaSoft

 -   Designed and implemented dynamic front end of website for a softball league in HTML/CSS.
-It was an interactive website that helped organize and display schedules, standings, and team information for the client’s softball league
+The interactive website helped organize and display schedules, standings, and team information for the client’s softball league

--   Coded in JavaScript to implement interactive menus and tables with drag and drop functionality using the HTML Drag and Drop API that made it easy to use for the client
+-   Streamlined client user-interface with JavaScript interactive menus and tables using the HTML Drag and Drop API

--   Used MySQL workbench to design and manage the MySQL database.
-Used SQL to query the database and insert and update the tables with team information and match results
+-   Utilized MySQL Workbench to design and manage the MySQL database.
+    Wrote SQL queries to create and update database tables with team information and match results

 ### Educational Team Leader | July 2013 – August 2013 | Crear